wamuyu-w/Clinical-Booking-System/README.md

+# Clinical-Booking-System
-# Clinical-Booking-System -  a relational database developed using **MySQL** to manage core clinic activities.
+This is a relational database developed using **MySQL** to manage core clinic activities.
 # It supports:
 - Management of doctors and their specializations
 - Registration of patients and their demographic details